 Do not make a separate sheet for each view if it creates copied data.
 Separate tabs are fine for simple analysis, but duplicate working tabs drift apart.
 A saved view should show the same records through a different filter.

-The next level is making the CRM help with repeatable work.
+The next level is making the CRM help with repeated work.

 Useful row actions include: